 Roughly 90% of all mortgages written in the U.S. are backed by two quasi-public government sponsored enterprises (GSEs), Fannie Mae and Freddie Mac.
 These two agencies “securitize” these loans by purchasing loans in bulk, packaging them up and reselling them in bond form.
 Fannie or Freddie will do this for almost any mortgage that conform to their underwriting guidelines, which factor in a borrower’s credit score and history, debt-to-income (DTI) ratio, the mortgage’s LTV (loan-to-value) ratio, and the size of the loan.

 Loan limits are based on median home prices in the county or MSA (metropolitan statistical area) in which the property is located.
-For 2020, all but 47 counties or MSAs will get an increase.
-The new limits are effective for loans closed on or after January 1, 2020.
-If you’re curious to see if your local area was affected, you can find out by checking Fannie Mae’s Loan Limit Look-Up Table.
+The new limits are effective for loans closed on or after January 1, 2021.
+If you're curious to see if your local area was affected, you can find out by checking Fannie Mae's Loan Limit Look-Up Table.

 Qualifying: Conventional vs. Jumbo Mortgages